 Food & Water Watch just won a major court victory against factory farm pollution.
 The federal Ninth Circuit Court of Appeals has ruled that the Environmental Protection Agency’s statewide Clean Water Act permit for Idaho CAFOs (concentrated animal feeding operations, or factory farms) illegally let these CAFOs off the hook for water pollution monitoring.

-EPA Loopholes Have Shielded Factory Farm Pollution From The Public
+EPA Loopholes Have Shielded Factory Farm Pollution From the Public

-That approach wouldn’t pass the laugh test with wastewater treatment plants and factories, and we have known for years that it is just as illegal for livestock operations responsible for discharging pharmaceuticals, pathogens, heavy metals, and nutrients that cause harmful algal blooms into our waterways.
+That approach wouldn’t pass the laugh test with wastewater treatment plants and factories.
+We’ve known for years that it’s just as illegal for CAFOs, which discharge pharmaceuticals, pathogens, heavy metals, and nutrients that cause deadly algal blooms into our waterways.

-Striking a Blow Against EPA’s Special Treatment For The Factory Farm Industry
+Striking a Blow Against EPA’s Special Treatment for the Factory Farm Industry

-This Win Against Factory Farm Pollution Doesn’t Stop In Idaho
+This Win Against Factory Farm Pollution Doesn’t Stop in Idaho

 Smart legal work like this is a part of our strategy to save our planet.
 Will you chip in?